-On display is the art exhibit, "Unframed-Ellis Island," by renowned artist JR. The exhibit features the life-size historic photographs of immigrants to Ellis Island.
-Many of the photos can be viewed as part of the tour.
+The exhibit features life-size historic photographs of immigrants to Ellis Island.
+The photos are installed on 16 interior walls and can be viewed as part of the tour.
 This is the first of many exhibits planned for the south side and the Ellis Island Hospital Complex.

-Tours of the unrestored buildings are available daily.
-Information on tour times and how to purchase tickets can be found at statuecruises.com.
+Tours are available on Monday, Wednesday, Friday, Saturday and Sunday.
+Information on tour times and how to purchase tickets can be found at the Statue Cruises website statuecruises.com.
 For more information about the tours or to schedule a private group tour please visit the Save Ellis Island website at saveellisisland.org.